The Thief of Bagdad (1940 film): Plot

-Abu awakes on a deserted beach.
+Abu awakes alone on a deserted beach.
 He finds a bottle and opens it, releasing an enormous genie so embittered by his long imprisonment he announces he will kill the boy.
 Abu tricks the genie into submitting to him and granting him three wishes.
-The first wish is wasted, but the genie helps Abu to steal a magical jewel that enables him to find and reunite with Ahmad.
+The first wish is wasted, but the genie helps Abu steal a magical jewel, the "All-Seeing Eye", that enables him to find and reunite with Ahmad.
 With the jewel, Ahmad sees Jaffar using his magic to make the Princess forget her true love.
-Despondent, Ahmad quarrels with Abu, who inadvertently uses his third wish to send Ahmad back to Bagdad.
+Despondent, Ahmad quarrels with Abu, who inadvertently uses his third wish to send Ahmad back to Baghdad.

-In Bagdad, Ahmad is reunited with the Princess, who remembers him.
+In Baghdad, Ahmad is reunited with the Princess, who remembers him.
 They are imprisoned by Jaffar and condemned to death.
 Abu helplessly witnesses all this with the jewel's aid.
-In anger, he destroys the jewel, which frees the "Old King" of the "Land of Legend."
+In anger, he destroys the jewel, which frees the "Old King" of the "Land of Legend".
 Abu is given a magic crossbow as a reward.
-He steals the king's magic carpet and flies on it to Bagdad.
-Abu's appearance fulfills an ancient prophecy and sparks a revolt against Jaffar by the city's inhabitants.
-Abu kills the fleeing Jaffar with the crossbow.
-Ahmad is restored to power.
+He steals the king's magic carpet and flies on it to Baghdad.
+Abu's appearance fulfils an ancient prophecy and sparks a revolt against Jaffar by the city's inhabitants.
+Abu kills the fleeing Jaffar with the crossbow, and Ahmad is restored to power.
 Abu, alarmed by Ahmad's plans to educate him to become the vizier, flies off on the carpet in search of fun and adventure.